 - was machen … most generic one.
 Can mean having a few beers, going to a club, going to Cirque du Soleil… anything really that goes beyond staying at home on the couch.

-I use all of the above at times… but not really ausgehen.
-So… ausgehen does mean to go out on the town and you will definitely see it used that way but when you talk to friends I’d say don’t use it… it just sounds a tad bit too formal.
+I use all of the above at times, but not really ausgehen.
+You will definitely see it used that way but when you talk to friends I’d say don’t use it… it just sounds a tad bit too formal.